spacefreak86/pyquarantine-milter/README.md

 The pyheader-milter uses an INI-style configuration file.
 The sections are described below.

 ### Section "global"
-Any available configuration option can be set in the global section as default instead of in a quarantine section.
+Any available configuration option can be set in the global section as default instead of in a rule section.

 The following configuration options are mandatory in the global section:
 * **rules**